edictlab/RIAdemo/README.md

 The demo application stores the data into a Sqlite database utilizing the DataMapper object-relational mapper.
 Hence, we have to install Sqlite adapter and the DataMapper gem.

 ### Installation of Sqlite adapter
-  For Debian / Ubuntu, run the command in the command prompt:
+  For Debian / Ubuntu, run the following command in the command line:

   `$ sudo apt-get install libsqlite3-dev`

   For RedHat / Fedora, run the following command:

   `$ sudo yum install sqlite-devel`

 For other Linux distributions run the equivalent command that will install required drivers.

-The same applies for any version of the Windows operating system.
+If you want to run the application on the Windows operating system, install the appropriate drivers for accessing a Sqlite database.

 Now install the Sqlite3 adapter Ruby gem: